-Upper-Class Housing Wait List, Fall 2019
+Upper-Class Housing Wait List, Spring 2020

-Currently, Georgia State University Housing has a waiting list for upper-class student housing for fall 2019.
+Currently, Georgia State University Housing has a waiting list for upper-class student housing for Spring 2020.
 Students applying for housing will be placed on the waiting list according to their application submission date.
 Room assignments will be made as beds become available.
 Please note that first year students will have priority placement.
 To be considered for placement, you must submit your application and pay the $350 Room Reservation Fee.
 Students will receive a full refund of the Room Reservation Fee if:

 - University Housing is unable to make housing accommodations or

 - Student is no longer interested in housing and submits a cancellation form prior to receiving a room assignment offer.

 Step 2: Log In

 Step 3: Apply

 - Application selection: Select the term for which you are applying.

 - Housing agreement: Read contract thoroughly before accepting.

 - Payment: Pay online with credit or debit card (Visa, American Express, Discover or Master Card).